-- (8) "Credit facility" means an agreement entered into by the State Treasurer on behalf of the State with a bank, savings and loan association, or other banking institution, an insurance company, reinsurance company, surety company, or other insurance institution, a corporation, investment banking firm, or other investment institution, or any financial institution or other similar provider of a credit facility, which provider may be located within or without the United States of America, such agreement providing for prompt payment of all or any part of the principal or purchase price (whether at maturity, presentment or tender for purchase, redemption, or acceleration), redemption premium, if any, and interest on any bonds or notes payable on demand or tender by the owner, in consideration of the State agreeing to repay the provider of the credit facility in accordance with the terms and provisions of such agreement. - (9) "Economically depressed area" means any of the following: - a.
+- (8) "Credit facility" means an agreement entered into by the State Treasurer on behalf of the State with a bank, savings and loan association, or other banking institution, an insurance company, reinsurance company, surety company, or other insurance institution, a corporation, investment banking firm, or other investment institution, or any financial institution or other similar provider of a credit facility, which provider may be located within or without the United States of America, such agreement providing for prompt payment of all or any part of the principal or purchase price (whether at maturity, presentment or tender for purchase, redemption or acceleration), redemption premium, if any, and interest on any bonds or notes payable on demand or tender by the owner, in consideration of the State agreeing to repay the provider of the credit facility in accordance with the terms and provisions of such agreement. - (9) "Economically depressed area" means any of the following: - a.
 An economically distressed county as defined in G.S.
-143B-437 01 - b.
+143B-437.01. - b.
 That part of a rural county whose poverty rate is at least one hundred fifty percent (150%) of the State poverty rate.
 For the purpose of this section, the poverty rate is the percentage of the population with income below the latest annual federal poverty guidelines issued by the United States Department of Health and Human Resources. - c.
-That part of a rural county that experiences an actual or imminent loss of manufacturing jobs in a number that is equal to or exceeds five percent (5%) of the total number of manufacturing jobs in the part. - (10) "Local government units" means local government units as defined in the Clean Water Revolving Loan and Grant Act. - (11) "NCMC" means the North Carolina Municipal Council, Inc., a nonprofit North Carolina corporation which provides bond ratings, or any successor thereto.
-In the event such corporation dissolves or no longer performs the functions contemplated herein, such term shall mean that comparable corporation designated by the State Treasurer. - (12) "Notes" means notes issued under this act. - (13) "Par formula" means any provision or formula adopted by the State to provide for the adjustment, from time to time, of the interest rate or rates borne by any bonds or notes, including: - a.
-A provision providing for such adjustment so that the purchase price of such bonds or notes in the open market would be as close to par as possible, - b.
-A provision providing for such adjustment based upon a percentage or percentages of a prime rate or base rate, which
+That part of a rural county that experiences an actual or imminent loss of jobs in a number that is equal to or exceeds five percent (5%) of the total number of jobs in the part. - (10) "Local government units" means local government units as defined in the Clean Water Revolving Loan and Grant Act. - (11) "North Carolina Municipal Council, Inc. (NCMC)" means the private, nonprofit bond rating corporation operating in North Carolina.
+The Council provides reports and ratings of units of local government for its members. - (12) "Notes" means notes issued under this act. - (13) "Par formula" means any provision or formula adopted by the State to provide for the adjustment, from time to time, of the interest rate or rates borne by any bonds or notes, including: